Bouncebooger/121final/README.md

 The player has the only light, which is a flickering flashlight (20pts) The 5 "clues" are in the game, which are the items mentioned above(20pts);
 Colliding with the 5 clues turns the night to day.
 (20pts)
-# There is no build in quiting, you will have to alt + f4 or cmd +q
+# There is no built in quiting, you will have to alt + f4 or cmd +q

 https://www.youtube.com/watch?v=gx0Lt4tCDE0